rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 ### Performance

-#### What is the difference between Standard and the newer General Purpose and Work-Optimized Cloud Servers?
+#### What is the difference between Standard and General Purpose/work-optimized Cloud Servers?

-There are several noteworthy differences between Standard and General Purpose Cloud Servers:
+There are several noteworthy differences between Standard and General Purpose work-optimized Cloud Servers:

 -   General Purpose Cloud Servers use faster solid state drives (SSD) compared to the standard spinning disk allocation for Standard Cloud Servers.
-Work-optimized servers can boot from Cloud Block Storage, and you can choose the size of your system disk (50 GB-1 TB) and your disk medium (SATA or SSD).
+Work-optimized servers (I/O, Compute, or Memory flavors) can boot from Cloud Block Storage.
+You can choose the size of your system disk (50 GB-1 TB) and your disk medium (SATA or SSD).
 -   Up to 240 GB of RAM is available on work-optimized servers (Memory flavor), whereas Standard Servers provide up to 30 GB of RAM.
 -   You can have up to 32 vCPUs running on work-optimized Cloud